 - Anyone with a registered court judgement against the tax payer

 The First Notice provides the Tax Arrears Certificate registration date and deadline to pay the cancellation price.
+Once a Tax Arrears Certificate is registered, partial payments can not be accepted.
 The deadline is a one-year period from the date of registration.
 If the cancellation price is unpaid before the expiry of the redemption period, the Township can sell the property through public auction or by public tender.

 More information